MicrosoftDocs/PlayReady/Docs/Overview/simpleendtoendsystem.md

    7. The license server then interfaces with the authentication service to verify the user.
 Typically the first thing the license server is going to do is verify that the client/user has the right for that particular license.
 And again, PlayReady does not provide that layout (authentication), we just provide the license server.
 The authentication service will then typically respond with yes or no, or maybe yes with restrictions (for example, this user has the right for this particular movie, but only at a lower quality of video because the user doesn't have the highest quality subscription level - based on the amount the user pays per month).

    8. Then, the license server is going to request the value of the key, based on the KeyID, from the key management system that stores the keys, and the key management system is going to respond to that request.
-Just to reiterate, PlayReady does not supply the components of the key managemaent system, so there will be a request coming from the PlayReady license server to whatever component the service has built to store the keys.
+Just to reiterate, PlayReady does not supply the components of the key management system, so there will be a request coming from the PlayReady license server to whatever component the service has built to store the keys.

    9. The key is going to be recieved by the license server and the license server can deliver the license.
 The secure PlayReady license response includes the value of the key and a list of rights and right restrictions for the client to enforce.